TOAST-DOCS/Data-Flow/en/console-user-guide.md

 * Define a template by importing flow components from the node type or template from Template Settings.
     * The Collapse/Expand button allows you to zoom-in/zoom-out the template screen.
-* Adjust the template screen to define a template and change graph configuration.
+* The Collapse/Expand button allows you to zoom-in/zoom-out the template screen.
-    * Unlike flows, templates can freely save unfinished flows.
+    * Unlike flows, templates are free to store unfinished flows.
-* Scaling adjustment and initializing, screen adjustment, and node alignment allow to adjust a flow so that it is visible on the screen.
+* Scaling adjustment and initializing, screen adjustment, and node alignment allow to adjust a flow so that it is visible on screen.
     * Adjust Scale
         * Scale the screen on which the flow graph is displayed.
         * Support scaling from 0.5 times to 2 times.
     * Initialize
         * Scales adjusted by 1 time through scaling adjustment.
     * Adjust Screen
         * Adjust the scale and center the screen so that the flow is visible on one screen.
     * Align Node